martis42/depend_on_what_you_use/README.md

 ## Skipping targets

 If you want the DWYU aspect to skip certain targets and negative target patterns are not an option you can do so by setting the `no-dwyu` tag on those.

 ## Recursion

 By default, DWYU analyzes only the target it is being applied to.

 You can also activate recursive analysis.
 Meaning the aspect analyzes recursively all dependencies of the target it is being applied to:

 ```starlark
 your_aspect = dwyu_aspect_factory(recursive = True)
 ```

-This can be used to create a rule invoking DWYU on a target and all its dependencies as part of a normal build command.
-Also, it can be a convenience to analyze specific fraction of your stack without utilizing bazel (c)query.
+Analyzing a targets and its whole build tree is a common use case.
+This feature allows you doing so without manually using (c)query to create the corresponding target list and forwarding it to DWYU.

 Examples for this can be seen at the [recursion test cases](test/aspect/recursion).

 ## Implementation_deps

-Starting with version 5.0.0 Bazel offers experimental feature [`implementation_deps`](https://docs.bazel.build/versions/5.0.0/be/c-cpp.html#cc_library.implementation_deps) to distinguish between public (aka interface) and private (aka implementation) dependencies for `cc_library`.
+Bazel offers the experimental feature [`implementation_deps`](https://bazel.build/reference/be/c-cpp#cc_library.implementation_deps) to distinguish between public (aka interface) and private (aka implementation) dependencies for `cc_library`.
 Headers from the private dependencies are not made available to users of the library to trim down dependency trees.

 DWYU analyzes the usage of headers from the dependencies and can raise an error if a dependency is used only in private files, but not put into the private dependency attribute.
 Meaning, it can find dependencies which should be moved from `deps` to `implementation_deps`.

 Activate this behavior via: